-Unipolar modular and bipolar replacement have a lower risk of revision in the 'younger' elderly population (below 85 years).
+Unipolar modular and bipolar replacement have a lower risk of revision in the 'younger' elderly population (below 85 years of age).
 Bipolar prostheses are revised less frequently than unipolar modular prostheses when individuals are less than 75 years of age.

 The use of cement fixation reduces the risk of revision by approximately half, regardless of the class of partial hip replacement.
-Consequently, there has been a dramatic increase in recent years in the use of cement fixation when partial hips are used.
+Consequently, in recent years there has been a dramatic increase in the use of cement fixation when partial hips are used.
 However, the vast majority of partial hip replacements will do well, whether they are cemented or not.
+The information on the use of fixation is available in the supplementary report on partial hips.